zevv/cpstut/cpstut.md

 the cps Continuation type, like so

   type
-    Cont1 = ref object of Continuation
+    MyCont = ref object of Continuation

 At a later time we will add our own fields to the derived Continuation objects, but for now we'll start out simple.